beckym223/manual_work/E6_long_edited.md

 ### ---Economics-1998-0-06.txt---

-TABLE 2-CONCENTRATION OF TFP GROWTH AMONG U.S. INDUSTRIES 1958-1967
-[COLUMNS (2) TO (5) IN BILLIONS OF 1958 DOLLARS]
-Absolute amount
-of real cost Cum.
-GDP by Cum.
-TFP growth over period reduction sum of industry sum of (1.0 = 100 percent) [(1) X (4)] (2) 1958 (4)
-(1) (2) (3) (4) (5)
-Lumber & Wood Products 0.72 2.51 2.51 3.50 3.50
-Railroad Transport 0.63 5.52 8.03 8.70 12.20
-Textile Mill Products 0.61 2.49 10.52 4.10 16.30
-Electrical Machinery 0.55 5.10 15.66 9.30 25.60
-Transport Equipment 0.46 7.05 22.71 15.20 40.80
-Chemicals 0.44 3.97 26.68 9.10 49.90
-Public Utilities 0.42 4.65 31.33 11.00 60.90
-Petroleum and Coal 0.41 1.27 32.60 3.10 64.00
-Rubber and Products 0.41 1.23 33.83 3.00 67.00
-Mining 0.41 5.20 39.03 12.60 79.60
-Communication 0.40 3.61 42.64 9.00 88.60
-Trade 0.33 24.93 67.57 76.40 165.00
-There follow 18 more industries the combined results of which are 0.03 7.53 75.10 239.80 404.80
-Notes: Top 10 percent (these percentages are contributions to GDP of industries ranked according to their present rate of TFP growth over period) of industries account for 30 percent of total TFP contribution.
-Top 22 percent (these percentages are contributions to GDP of industries ranked according to their percent rate of TFP growth over period) of industries account for 52 percent of total TFP contribution.
-Top 40 percent (these percentages are contributions to GDP of industries ranked according to their percent rate of TFP growth over period) of industries account for 70 percent of total TFP contribution.
-Sources: Kendrick and Grossman (1980).
-GDP data from U.S. national accounts. reductions stemming from 1001 different causes, though I recognize that one can build scenarios in which even 1001 causes could
+reductions stemming from 1001 different causes, though I recognize that one can build scenarios in which even 1001 causes could